ello/wtf/_posts/help/2016-3-2-browsersupport.md

 position: 15
 ---

 Ello exists at the nexus of art, design and technology.
-Our small team is dedicated to deploying leading edge technology and supporting our creative community.
-We work hard to ensure that you can access your Ello account using a wide range of devices and operating systems.
-Unfortunately, our small team cannot support every browser on every operating system.
+We are dedicated to deploying leading edge technology and supporting our creative community.
+Our small team works hard to ensure that you can access your Ello account using a wide range of devices and operating systems.

 * Browsers we support:
 We strive to support both the latest and most recent releases of the major browsers/platforms.
 For safe browsing and the best possible Ello experience, we recommend using the latest version of Mozilla Firefox, Google Chrome, or Apple Safari.
 We do our best to support Safari 8+, Internet Explorer 11+, and Edge 13+ as well.